nbrdsong/statelegislators/README.md

 If you use this package in published work, please cite:

-> Nicholas Birdsong. statelegislators: Extract State Legislator Names from Messy Text.
+> Nicholas Birdsong. statelegislators: Extract State Legislator Names from Text.
 GitHub.
-2024.
+2026.

 ---